 The following is the list of second-year core classes for fall semester:

 The largest part of the second year consists of electives that fulfill track requirements.
 Students can emphasize in one of five tracks:

 - Strategic Human Resources

-Students supplement their major classes with additional courses to help them acquire more general management education or to obtain a minor or certificate.
+Students supplement their track classes with additional courses to help them acquire more general management education or to obtain an emphasis, minor, or certificate.

 There are also joint degree programs in law and engineering.